RSPECT: Robust and Scalable Planner for Energy-Aware Coordination of UAV-UGV Teams in Aerial Monitoring: Proposed Solution

 \subsection{Proposed Robust Planning Algorithm}

 Our proposed algorithm, Alg.\ref{alg:integrated_path_planning}, uses the fact that \eqref{opt_problem} share structural similarity with multiple Traveling Salesperson Problem (mTSP).
 The mTSP is a generalization of TSP, where multiple agents collectively visit all nodes while minimizing overall cost.
 In our setting, there are additional constraints that stem from the limitations of UAV-UGV teams.
-Our approach consists of 2 steps, as illustrated in the example shown in Fig. \ref{fig:alg1}.
+Our approach consists of 2 steps, as illustrated in Fig. \ref{fig:alg1}.